Java toString() method

 Well, the output in the above example is not meant for the end users.
 Then, where this information can be used?

-The general use of toString() is debugging or for diagnostic purpose.
-The toString() can be used for getting useful details about the objects that can be meaningful for developers.
+The general use of toString() is debugging or for diagnostic purposes.
+The toString() can be used to get useful details about the objects that can be meaningful for developers.

 Making it meaningful by overriding the toString() class